brucemack/brucemack.github.io/_posts/2024-07-03-input-output-mechanics.md

 processor used a cutting-edge transistorized design.
-In contrast, the typewriter interface was built from a bewildering collection of mechanical relays, motors, and cams.
-My guess is that either (a) this part of the system was designed before the SMS/transistor technology was firmly established or (b) this part of the system was designed by the "typewriter team" who had deep expertise/history building complex mechanical logic and was less comfortable with transistors.
-It seems that the 1620 typewriter controller stands at the cross-roads between the legacy of IBM/CTR mechanical calculation/tabulation machines and the future of electronic computing.
+In contrast, the typewriter interface was built from a bewildering collection of mechanical relays, motors, and spinning cams.
+My guess is that either (a) this part of the system was designed before the SMS/transistor technology was firmly established or (b) this part of the system was designed by the "typewriter team" who had deep expertise/history building complex machines and was less comfortable with transistors.
+It seems to me that the 1620 typewriter controller stood at the cross-roads between the IBM/CTR mechanical calculation/tabulation legacy and the future of electronic computing.

 A chapter entitled ["Commutation and Control"](https://ibm-1401.info/pictures/IBM-FU-05-CommutationControl-.pdf) from an unknown IBM document archived on the IBM-1401.info site provides illustrations of the IBM